 **Not all final exams will be available for review on this day.
 Please check in with the ISC for the course for more information

 For students: exam viewing rules

 - Our final exams are primarily diagnostic tools for evaluating how well the course material was learned and understood at the end of term and are not intended as learning tools.
 As such, solutions are not provided for exam viewing.
-However, if you wish to discuss your exam with your instructor, if he or she or an alternate is available, please indicate that on the re-mark request form provided at exam viewing.

 - Only one or two people will be allowed to view their exam at a time; you may have to wait.